coreto-io/coreto-rcs-sdk-php/README.md

-# Coreto KPI collection SDK
+# Coreto RCS SDK

-An SDK used to for the collection and validation of the KPIs used in the Coreto Trust and Performance Ledger
+An SDK used for the collection and validation of the KPIs used in the Coreto DRS

 ## Dependencies